Table of Contents

-Johnson began her work on the model with the premise that nursing was a profession that made a distinctive contribution to the welfare of society.
+Dorothy Johnson began her work on the model with the premise that nursing was a profession that made a distinctive contribution to society’s welfare.
 Thus, nursing had an explicit goal of action in patient welfare.

-The goals of nursing are fourfold, according to the Behavior System Model: (1) To assist the patient whose behavior is proportional to social demands.
-(2) To assist the patient who is able to modify his behavior in ways that it supports biological imperatives.
-(3) To assist the patient who is able to benefit to the fullest extent during illness from the physician’s knowledge and skill.
+According to the Behavior System Model, the goals of nursing are fourfold: (1) To assist the patient whose behavior is proportional to social demands.
+(2) To assist the patient who can modify his behavior in ways that supports biological imperatives.
+(3) To assist the patient who can benefit to the fullest extent during illness from the physician’s knowledge and skill.
 And (4) To assist the patient whose behavior does not give evidence of unnecessary trauma as a consequence of illness.

 Johnson identified several assumptions that are critical to understanding the nature and operation of the person as a behavioral system: (1) There is “organization, interaction, interdependency and integration of the parts and elements of behaviors that go to make up the system.”
-(2) A system “tends to achieve a balance among the various forces operating within and upon it, and that man strive continually to maintain a behavioral system balance and steady state by more or less automatic adjustments and adaptations to the natural forces occurring on him.”
-(3) A behavioral system, which requires and results in some degree of regularity and constancy in behavior, is essential to man.
-It is functionally significant because it serves a useful purpose in social life as well as for the individual.
+(2) A system “tends to achieve a balance among the various forces operating within and upon it, and that man strives continually to maintain a behavioral system balance and steady-state by more or less automatic adjustments and adaptations to the natural forces occurring on him.”
+(3) A behavioral system, which requires and results in regularity and constancy in behavior, is essential to man.
+It is functionally significant because it serves a useful purpose in social life and the individual.
 And (4) “System balance reflects adjustments and adaptations that are successful in some way and to some degree.”

 And lastly, there are three functional requirements for the subsystems.: (1) The system must be protected from toxic influences with which the system cannot cope.
 (2) Each system has to be nurtured through the input of appropriate supplies from the environment.
 And (3) The system must be stimulated for use to enhance growth and prevent stagnation.

 Johnson views human beings as having two major systems: the biological system and the behavioral system.
-It is the role of medicine to focus on the biological system, whereas nursing’s focus is the behavioral system.
+It is the role of medicine to focus on the biological system, whereas nursing focuses on the behavioral system.

-The concept of human being was defined as a behavioral system that strives to make continual adjustments to achieve, maintain, or regain balance to the steady-state that is adaptation.
+The concept of a human being was defined as a behavioral system that strives to make continual adjustments to achieve, maintain, or regain balance to the steady-state adaptation.

-Environment is not directly defined, but it is implied to include all elements of the surroundings of the human system and includes interior stressors.
+The environment is not directly defined, but it is implied to include all elements of the human system’s surroundings and includes interior stressors.

-Health is seen as the opposite of illness, and Johnson defines it as “some degree of regularity and constancy in behavior, the behavioral system reflects adjustments and adaptations that are successful in some way and to some degree… adaptation is functionally efficient and effective.”
+Health is seen as the opposite of illness, and Johnson defines it as “some degree of regularity and constancy in behavior.
+The behavioral system reflects adjustments and adaptations that are successful somehow, and to some degree… adaptation is functionally efficient and effective.”

-Nursing is seen as “an external regulatory force which acts to preserve the organization and integration of the patient’s behavior at an optimal level under those conditions in which the behavior constitutes a threat to physical or social health, or in which illness is found.”
+Nursing is seen as “an external regulatory force that acts to preserve the organization and integrate the patient’s behavior at an optimal level under those conditions in which the behavior constitutes a threat to physical or social health or in which illness is found.”

 Man is a system that indicates the state of the system through behaviors.

-That which functions as a whole by virtue of organized independent interaction of its parts.
+That which functions as a whole under organized independent interaction of its parts.

-A mini system maintained in relationship to the entire system when it or the environment is not disturbed.
+A mini system is maintained concerning the entire system when it or the environment is not disturbed.

 The parts of the system that make up the whole.

-Factors outside the system that influence the system’s behavior, but which the system lacks power to change.
+Factors outside the system influence the system’s behavior, but the system lacks the power to change.